daniel-p-robinson/FaRSA-L1-C/README.md

 	-1 means lambda is defined by the following lambda_coefficient

-- lambda_coefficient: another of define lambda
+- lambda_coefficient: another way of setting lambda

 	lambda = C / num_of_samples